 We have evaluated how to calculate pre-catch share program costs, and after discussions with WCR and NWFSC staff, including the SFD economist, and NMFS Headquarters staff, we have decided that an attempt to determine sector specific costs pre-catch share at this point would be time-consuming, inaccurate, and not informative.
 Before the implementation of the cost recovery time codes, staff time was not tracked using the current methods and NMFS did not necessarily track staff time by sector or fishery.
-For example, for the pre-catch share period, time spent on the sablefish fishery cannot be differentiated from time spent on the groundfish fishery, so looking at funds spent by the groundfish or permits branch does not reflect the cost of managing the groundfish fishery alone.
+For example, for the pre-catch share period, time spent on the sablefish fishery cannot be differentiated from time spent on the groundfish fishery, so looking at funds spent by the Groundfish or

+Permits Branches do not reflect the cost of managing the groundfish fishery alone.
 In addition, many of the staff who worked on the groundfish fisheries are no longer with NMFS and are therefore unable to provide any insight on how much of their time was spent on various projects.
 Given these limitations, it would be difficult to reconstruct the pre-catch share program costs for a quantitative comparison to current program costs.

 NMFS can, however, look at other information sources to get a general sense of the changes in program costs.
-For example, we can look at staffing levels and funding and see that they have increased since implementation of the catch share program.
-We also can look at the number and types of actions such as proposed/final rules and inseason actions on an annual basis.
-The table below shows actions five years prior to and after rationalization.
-While the total number of actions, and the associated National Environmental Policy Act (NEPA) documents, produced each year has not changed dramatically, there has been something of a reduction in inseason actions.
+For example, we can look at the number and types of actions such as proposed/final rules and inseason actions on an annual basis.
+Table 7 below shows actions four years prior to rationalization and the years after.
+While the total number of actions, and the associated NEPA documents, produced each year has not changed dramatically, there has been something of a reduction in inseason actions.
 This analysis, however, does not demonstrate how much time NMFS staff invested in each action.
 Some regulatory actions can require a significant time investment from NMFS staff, whereas other actions require a smaller time investment.